227 – Administrative Leave Following Critical Incident

 Critical Incidents: An event which is potentially significantly impactful to an individual either due to being outside the norm of their typical experiences or due to being experienced as sudden, overwhelming, threatening or protracted.

-Post-Critical Incident Debriefing: A mental health appointment to (1) to address immediate reaction(s) to a critical incident; (2) to determine whether a trauma response has occurred; (3) to provide education, and (4) to determine whether there is evidence of impairment which requires further intervention.
+Post-Critical Incident Debriefing: A mental health appointment to address immediate reaction(s) to a critical incident, to determine whether a trauma response has occurred, to provide education, and to determine whether there is evidence of impairment which requires further intervention.

 III.
 Policy

 It is the policy of the Harris County Sheriff’s Office to promote the psychological wellbeing of our employees who have experienced critical incidents.
-As stated in our fifth core value, “Develop, encourage, and care for our Sheriff’s Office family”, it is important to recognize stress related to critical incidents can affect everyone differently, therefore, the Sheriff’s Office will provide Administrative Leave to help with the coping aspect of those experiences.
+As stated in our fifth core value, “Develop, encourage, and care for our Sheriff’s Office family”, it is important to recognize stress related to critical incidents can affect everyone differently.
+The Sheriff’s Office will provide Administrative Leave to help with the coping aspect of those experiences.

 IV.
 Circumstances Indicating Administrative Leave

-There are 3 general circumstances under which an employee is assigned this leave:
+There are three (3) general circumstances under which an employee is assigned this leave:

-B. Following an incident not covered in Department Policy 501, in which a supervisor, in communication with an employee and in consultation with BHD staff, determines that a Critical Incident has occurred, may assign the employee to administrative status pending a required post-critical incident debriefing with a BHD Mental Health Provider, who may at that time extend the administrative status for a set time.
+B. Following an incident not covered in Department Policy 501, if a supervisor, in communication with an employee and in consultation with BHD staff, determines that a Critical Incident has occurred, they may assign the employee to administrative status pending a required post-critical incident debriefing with a BHD Mental Health Provider, who may at that time extend the administrative status for a set time.

 C. When the employee self-refers to BHD following a Critical Incident and a BHD Mental Health Provider (with the employee’s consent) recommends administrative status for a set time to the employee’s supervisor.
 If consent to notify their immediate supervisor is not provided, the employee will not be given Administrative Leave.